Expand and zoom your workspace in Keynote on Mac

 Add workspace around a slide

-To get more space to work with when creating a complex slide layout, you can expand the canvas around the slide.
-You can use this space to add and customise objects and also to keep objects you want to move onto the slide during a presentation.
+To get more space to work with, when creating a complex slide layout, you can expand the canvas around the slide.
+You can use this space to add and customise objects as well as keep objects you want to move onto the slide during a presentation.